The Trent U18 Girls’ National Indoor Hockey Champions.

 Beeston Hockey Club

 With their men and women’s first teams securing a historic double cup win last season, Beeston Hockey Club (the Bees) are the pinnacle of professional hockey in England.
-More than 60 pupils from Trent College currently represent the club, from the U12 side to the first team and senior set up.
-Members of staff and former pupils also play for the Bees at various levels.
-The Men’s 1st XI coach, Mr Wood, is also Head of Year 11 and a hockey coach at the school.
+More than 60 pupils from Trent College currently represent the club, from the junior teams to the men’s and women’s first teams.
+Members of staff and Old Tridents also play for the Bees at various levels.
+The Men’s 1st XI coach, Mr Wood, is also Head of Lower School and a hockey coach at the school.

 “These connections are testament to a whole school commitment to sport and the passion it fuels among our pupils,” Richard said.
 “By forging mutually beneficial partnerships that facilitate development opportunities and sporting experiences, schools can get the best performances out of young sporting talent.”